NU-Digital-Cultures/salmon/background research/data.md

 This is the original intention of why we want to make this web page(Phillips,2021).
 * Greenwood, M. (2021).
 LGBTQ Community Centers Vital to Mental Health Support, YSPH Finds. [online] ysph.yale.edu.
 Available at: https://ysph.yale.edu/news-article/lgbtq-community-centers-vital-to-mental-health-support-ysph-finds/.
 * Phillips, C. (2021).
 How covid-19 has exacerbated LGBTQ+ health inequalities.
 BMJ, p.m4828. doi:https://doi.org/10.1136/bmj.m4828.
+## questionnaire
+* We found local LGBTQ societies in Newcastle and we spoke to these LGBTQ people and invited them to take a questionnaire
+* We received a total of 15 questionnaires and at the end we summarised and analysed the results of the survey and roughly 45% of people felt that their psychological problems were somewhat serious and that they needed help and enlightenment.